 As a result of these developments, it would be wrong to tie the problems with the 3N communication service license process experienced in Europe with the auction method.
 Such problems are more related to 3N mobile communication technology itself.
-Telecom FL in Lichtenstein refusing to use its license for 3N due to the heavy license conditions although it was awarded at no charge [20] and only three out of four licenses being sold in license beauty contests in Luxembourg [11] are the supporting experiences for this later argument.
+Telecom FL in Lichtenstein refusing to use its license for 3N due to the heavy license conditions although it was awarded at no charge [12] and only three out of four licenses being sold in license beauty contests in Luxembourg [11] are the supporting experiences for this later argument.

-92 Similarly, the new entrants Mobilcom and Quam in Germany have decided not to build network, very 93 much like companies in Italy, Austria, Sweden, and Portugal [11].
-The new entrants withdrawing from 94 the market supports the arguments of Bijwaard et al. [2].
-The authors have argued that the firms 95 entering the market early end up advantageous.
+Similarly, the new entrants Mobilcom and Quam in Germany have decided not to build network, very much like companies in Italy, Austria, Sweden, and Portugal [11].
+The new entrants withdrawing from the market support the arguments of Bijwaard et al. [2].
+The authors have argued that the firms entering the market early end up advantageous.
+In a recent study, Knutson reported that the top telecommunications regulator of USA said a portion of the high-quality wireless airwaves coming up soon for auction should be reserved for smaller carriers, signaling that industry giants will be facing limits on their ability to bid [19].
+The auction took place in Germany in 2010 is argued to set a benchmark for similar auctions throughout Europe according to Preuschat [18].